-7) Tailor your resume and cover letter for every employer.
+7. Tailor your resume and cover letter to every employer.

 You must research the company, know who to address the letter to, and write an impressive resume.
 When you exert an effort to prepare your credentials, it will pay off when the hiring manager takes notice of your impeccable credentials.